-The Summer Saver Program ("SSP") is a voluntary Air Conditioner ("AC") Cycling program that utilizes one-way Direct Load Control switches to obtain predictable load reduction.
+The AC Saver Day-Ahead program (ACSDA) is a voluntary program that utilizes thermostats to reduce air-conditioning use.
+Thermostat settings are adjusted when events are triggered.
+The AC Saver Day-Of program (ACSDO) is a voluntary Air Conditioner ("AC") cycling program that utilizes one-way Direct Load Control switches to obtain predictable load reduction.
 The air conditioner unit is cycled off based on customer's elected cycling option.
-Residential 100% or 50%, Commercial 30% or 50%.
-SSP is available to all residential customers and commercial customers with energy demands less than 100kW with central air conditioning in SDG&E's territory.
-The SSP is operational from April 1st to October 31st each year.
-Program operation hours are Monday through Sunday, excluding holidays, from 12 P.M. to 9 P.M.
-Events may range from two to four hours with a 20 event or 80-hour annual maximum.

-Participants receive an SDG&E annual bill credit in December for enrollment in the program.
+Residential100% or 50%, Commercial 30% or 50%.
+Both programs are available to all residential customers and commercial customers with central air conditioning in SDG&E's territory.
+AC Saver is operational from April 1st to October 31st each year.
+Program operation hours are Monday through Sunday from 12 P.M. to 9 P.M.
+Events may range from two to four hours with a 20 event or 80-hour annual maximum per program.
+Five additional events may be called for emergency CAISO or local emergency purposes.
+Participants receive an annual incentive of \$20 for participating in the thermostat program and those with direct load control switches receive an SDG&E annual bill credit in December for enrollment in the program based on air conditioner tonnage and cycling option elected.

-The SSP trigger is 35,000 Btu/kWh heat rate for April through May and October, 25,000 Btu/kWh heat rate for July through September and available for imminent statewide or local
+The AC Saver trigger is 35,000 Btu/kWh heat rate for April through May and October, 25,000 Btu/kWh heat rate for July through September and available for imminent statewide or local emergencies.

 SDG&E incorporates a bid strategy to select the 40th highest heat rate (for two consecutive hours) occurrences in a season.
-Each day, SDG&E forecasted the applicable

-PNode's LMP for every remaining program operation hour (between 12pm and 9pm) of the season.
+Each day, SDG&E forecasted the applicable PNode's LMP for every remaining program operation hour (between 12pm and 9pm) of the season.
 With this forecast, the National Gas Intelligence monthly index of the SoCal Citygate gas price or the balance of the month price was applied to produce an hourly heat rate forecast.
 SDG&E then calculated the 40th highest market heat rate (for a consecutive two-hour period) for the balance of operation hours of the year.
 If the highest forecasted heat rate was above the trigger, SDG&E used that value to formulate a bid price.
 If the highest forecasted heat rate was below the trigger, SDG&E used the heat rate associated with the month to formulate a bid price.
-The bid price was calculated by taking the higher of the trigger heat rate and the highest forecasted heat rate and multiplying that value times the SoCal Citygate price for the next day.
-After the SSP is dispatched the first time, SDG&E then would take the 39th highest forecasted heat rate of the remaining days of the month and so on until the 40th dispatch.
+The bid price was calculated by taking the higher of the trigger heat rate and the highest forecasted heat rate and multiplying that value times the SoCal Citygate18 price for the next day.

+After the AC Saver is dispatched the first time, SDG&E then would take the 39th highest forecasted heat rate of the remaining days of the month and so on until the 40th dispatch.
 Bid prices may vary daily depending on revised, daily forecasted heat rates and/or the number of times PDR was dispatched.

-SSP was activated on twenty-seven (27) occasions during the 2019 event season.
-In all cases when SSP events were initiated during the record year of 2019, the quantified economic triggers from the tariff were met, and SDG&E determined that the system needs warranted such actions.
-Demand Response Metrics
+AC Saver Commercial DA, AC Saver Residential DA, and AC Saver DO were activated on twelve (12) occasions during the 2021 event season.
+In all cases when AC Saver events were initiated during the record year of 2021, the quantified economic triggers from the tariff were met, and SDG&E determined that the system needs warranted such actions.

+C. Demand Response Metrics

 In D.14-05-025, the Commission approved various reporting requirements proposed by Cal PA.
-The following discussion outlines those requirements as well as the manner in which SDG&E responded to them for Record Year 2019.
+The following discussion outlines those requirements as well as the manner in which SDG&E responded to them for Record Year 2021.